jan-rybizki/gdr2_completeness/README.md

 The all-sky completeness of the GDR2_RVS sample with respect to all sources in GDR2 for G = 12.5 mag and GRP = 12.0 mag (corresponding to GRVS = 11.8 mag) as returned by our python function.

+For more details on the RVS sample selection function please have a look at our [paper](https://ui.adsabs.harvard.edu/abs/2021MNRAS.500..397R/abstract) and you can also check out [my GalaxyCoffee talk slides](https://github.com/jan-rybizki/gdr2_completeness/blob/master/data/GC_RVS_selection_function_Rybizki.pdf).

 ## Getting started
 The jupyter [tutorials](https://github.com/jan-rybizki/gdr2_completeness/tree/master/tutorials) illustrate the basic usage of this software.
 It can be inspected in the github repository or you can run it interactively on your local machine.